pschanely/crosshair-vscode/README.md

 [crosshair-tool][crosshair-tool] must be installed in each Python environment that you wish to use. (the environment is displayed and can be changed in the status bar)

 **crosshair-vscode**.
-Use the Visual Studio marketplace to install the extension ms-python.python by following [this link][crosshair-vscode].
+Use the Visual Studio marketplace to install the extension by following [this link][crosshair-vscode].

 [vscode]: https://code.visualstudio.com/